mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 - Reception is an inherently asynchronous activity.
-While the API is designed to be as platform-independent as possible, one key insight it is based on is that an object receiver's behavior in a packet-switched network is inherently asynchronous, driven by the receipt of packets, and that this asynchronicity must be reflected in the API.
+While the API is designed to be as platform-independent as possible, one key insight it is based on is that an Message receiver's behavior in a packet-switched network is inherently asynchronous, driven by the receipt of packets, and that this asynchronicity must be reflected in the API.
 The actual implementation of receive and event callbacks will need to be aligned to the method a given